 The Postmates app: John finds that the Postmates app is a bit harder to use because information is separated and hidden behind a series of menus and buttons that aren’t always intuitive.
 The app makes you press more buttons — for instance, you have to tap to check off every item in the order list.
 DoorDash doesn’t make you do that.

 Postmates also allows order batching.
-You’ll receive other orders while you’re in the middle of your current job, but you have to finish your current job to start the next one.
+You’ll receive other orders while you’re in the middle of your current order, but you have to finish your current order to start the next one.